10 Underrated Graphic Design Tools in 2026 That Deserve More Attention

 • Perfect for magazines, books, and client PDFs

-Why it’s underrated: Everyone talks about Affinity Photo — but Publisher is the real gem.
+Why it’s underrated: Everyone talks about Affinity Photo — but Publisher is the real deal.

 4. Figma Plugins — The Secret Weapon of 2026 Workflows